Understand Your Rates

 An increase to the wholesale rate we charge to Newfoundland Power was approved effective July 1.
 This resulted in a 2.3% increase to the average customer bill charged by Newfoundland Power.
 This amount reflects the Government of Newfoundland and Labrador’s rate mitigation plan which targets rate increases attributable to Hydro’s costs to 2.25% for residential customers on the Island Interconnected System each year up to and including 2030.

-Newfoundland Power were also approved for a 4.7% average customer bill increase reflecting an 8.5% increase resulting from their General Rate Application offset by a 3.8% decrease to limit the total rate increase for customers on July 1 to 7.0%.
+Newfoundland Power was also approved for a 4.7% average customer bill increase reflecting an 8.5% increase resulting from their General Rate Application offset by a 3.8% decrease to limit the total rate increase for customers on July 1 to 7.0%.
 The average rate increase varies by customer class.

 Which rates changed on July 1, 2025 and by how much?